Click on The Beatles for pictures.

 When Lennon brought Yoko into the studio, it drove a wedge between him and McCartney.
 Yoko had no talent.
 Nor did McCartney's wife, Linda, who accompanied her husband on stage with Wings.
 It was up to ABBA from Sweden, a country known for sexual equality, to produce a group in which men and women could co-exist.
-As The Beatles were breaking down, they left a niche for the band that would take rock & roll to its next level.
-Elvis Presley may have never heard of ABBA, but The Beatles evolved into them.
+As The Beatles were winding down, they left a niche for the band that would take rock n' roll to its next level.
+Elvis Presley may have never heard of ABBA, but The Beatles evolved into them!

 A DAY IN THE LIFE: THE MUSIC AND ARTISTRY OF THE BEATLES by MARK HERTSGAARD